wp-plugins/cms2cms-e107-to-wp-migration/readme.txt

 This plugin will help you to move all website content from e107 to WordPress swiftly and accurately in a few simple steps with no coding skills necessary.

-= Supported versions: e107 1.x and WordPress 3.x. =
+* *Supported versions: e107 1.x and WordPress 3.x. *

 * *There is Free Demo available (migration of limited number of pages, users, comments).*
 * *Full Migration starts from $39.*